kamperfire/SamoletPlus-telegram-bot-auto-Realtor/README.md

 # SamoletPlus-telegram-bot-auto-Realtor

+Telegram bot for the company Samolet Plus, automatically parses the company's data with objects, loads them into RAM, and displays a single link to the agent who holds the ad.
+Broad filtering of object parameters.

-An anonymized Telegram bot template for property search, object browsing, and lead collection.
+ An anonymous Telegram bot template for searching for real estate, viewing objects, and collecting potential clients.
-This repository is based on a real working project, but all secrets, business identifiers, cities, uploaded objects, user data, logs, and client-specific branding were removed so it can be safely published on GitHub.
+ This repository is based on a real working project, but all secret data, company IDs, city IDs, uploaded objects, user data, logs, and customer branding elements have been removed for publication on GitHub.

 ## What This Project Shows